Unify Cloud Service Terms

 - Once a violation of the AUP was established, information specific to the violation will be added to the ticket.
 This will also include any additional facts about the situation and will be resent to the Customer Contact.
 Thereby, you will be notified of the action required to resolve the violation.

-- In the event you disregard the notice, or fail to properly address it within the period granted by Unify to remedy the violation, or if the violation continues, Unify will disable the affected Circuit User account(s) and/or the related Conversations.
-Access to the dedicated services may then be achieved only through a secure private service network connection and for your individual resolution.
+- In the event you disregard the notice, or fail to properly address it within the period granted by Unify or your Contracting Party to remedy the violation, or if the violation continues, Unify will disable the affected Unify Cloud Services User account(s) and/or the related Conversations.
+Access to the dedicated services may then be achieved through the secure private service network for your individual resolution.
 As soon as the violation is addressed, access shall be restored and service will continue as normal.

 10. Consequences of violations

-Unify may, at its option and without liability, permantently or temporarily suspend a Circuit User account or otherwise refuse to permit access to Circuit, if Unify determines that the Circuit User account is used contrary to this AUP or the TOS.
-Unify will provide you, your organization’s Customer Contact and the Circuit Tenancy Administrator with notice of improper usage before suspension or termination of the relevant Circuit User account, unless due to the nature of the usage it is essential to act as quickly as possible to prevent damage.
-In particular but without limitation, Unify may do so if it becomes aware of any of the following prohibited actions:
+Unify or your Contracting Party may, at our option and without liability, permanently or temporarily suspend a Unify Cloud Services User account or otherwise refuse to permit access to Unify Cloud Services, if Unify or your Contracting Party determines that the Unify Cloud Services User account is used contrary to this AUP or the TOSP.
+Your Contracting Party will provide you, your organization’s Customer Contact and the Unify Cloud Services Tenancy Administrator with notice of improper usage before suspension or termination of the relevant Unify Cloud Services User account, unless due to the nature of the usage it is essential to act as quickly as possible to prevent damage.
+In particular but without limitation, Unify or your Contracting Party may do so if Unify or your Contracting Party becomes aware of any of the following prohibited actions:

-- an attempt to interfere with, or compromise the integrity or security of, or attempt to decipher any transmissions to or from, the servers and other underlying infrastructure running or providing Circuit;
+- an attempt to interfere with, or compromise the integrity or security of, or attempt to decipher any transmissions to or from, the servers and other underlying infrastructure running or providing Unify Cloud Services;;

 - any action that imposes, or, as determined by us at our sole discretion, may impose, an unreasonable or disproportionately large load on the servers and other underlying infrastructure running or providing Circuit;